-OVERVIEW

-The course consists of 3 sections each covered to a varying degree of depth for AS and A level.

-These include:

-3.1 Physical Chemistry Atomic structure Amount of substance Bonding Energetics Kinetics Chemical equilibria, Le Chatelier's principle Oxidation, reduction and redox equations 3.2 Inorganic Chemistry Periodicity Group 2, the alkaline earth metals Group 7(17), the halogens 3.3 Organic Chemistry Introduction to organic chemistry Alkanes Halogenoalkanes Alkenes Alcohols Organic analysis ENTRY REQUIREMENTS You need to have achieved atleast two grades 6's in GCSE Sciences.
-ASSESSMENT Paper 1 (35%) 2 Hours - 105 Makrs Including relevant practical skills.
+OVERVIEW The course consists of 3 sections each covered to a varying degree of depth for AS and A level.
+These include: 3.1 Physical Chemistry Atomic structure Amount of substance Bonding Energetics Kinetics Chemical equilibria, Le Chatelier's principle Oxidation, reduction and redox equations Thermodynamics Acid, Bases and Buffers Electrochemistry 3.2 Inorganic Chemistry Periodicity Group 2, the alkaline earth metals Group 7(17), the halogens Period 3 3.3 Organic Chemistry Introduction to organic chemistry Alkanes Halogenoalkanes Alkenes Alcohols Organic analysis Carboxylic acids Aromatics Acylation and Amines Spectroscopy ENTRY REQUIREMENTS You need to have achieved at least two grades 6's in GCSE Sciences.
+ASSESSMENT Paper 1 (35%) 2 Hours - 105 Marks Including relevant practical skills.
 Includes both short and long answer questions Paper 2 (35%) 2 Hours - 105 Marks Including relevant practical skills.
 Includes both short and long answer questions Paper 3 (30%) 2 Hours - 90 Marks Including structured questions on practical technique, critical analysis of given experimental data, 20 marks on questions from across the specification and 10 marks of multiple choice questions.
 IS THIS COURSE FOR ME?
 The course is suitable for people who have good mathematical skills who are intending to study sciences further at degree level.
 Chemistry is the required subject for admission to medical school and is valuable to students intending to study all aspects of biology and biomedical sciences.
 Chemistry also supports students who intend studying most aspects of engineering and forms a good fit with physics in this regard.
 CAREER PROGRESSION A-level chemistry is regarded as an indicative subject for thinking skills in many professions such as medicine.
 In addition to being essential to many scientific careers, the subject is used as an indicator of aptitude for professions as diverse as accountancy to law.
 Many students doing chemistry opt into university courses involving chemical engineering, pharmacy and dentistry.